liupeirong/MLOpsManufacturing/docs/local-development.md

       }
     ]
     ```
-5. Place a breakpoint in [run_data_processing_pipeline.py](../samples/image-classification-tensorflow/ml_service/pipelines/run_data_processing_pipeline.py), run
+5. Place a breakpoint in [run_data_processing_pipeline.py](../samples/image-classification-tensorflow/ml_service/pipelines/run_data_processing_pipeline.py), replacing the `aml_pipeline_name` parameter with your own:
     ```bash
     python -m debugpy --listen 5678 --wait-for-client ml_service/pipelines/run_data_processing_pipeline.py --aml_pipeline_name flower-data-processing-pipeline
     ```

 You can modify the code to supply additional AML pipeline parameters as shown in [this example](../samples/image-classification-tensorflow/ml_service/pipelines/run_training_pipeline.py#L56).

-# Scenario 4: Use a dev VM as AML compute cluster for training to shorten startup time
+# Scenario 4: Attach your own VM in AML for training to shorten startup time
 This scenario is not about local debugging, however, it could also help to make development more productive.
 When you train remotely in an AML compute cluster, the cluster automatically scales down when idle, it might take a while for the cluster to spin up everytime you submit a run.
 You can reduce this spin up time by [attaching your own VM](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-compute-targets).
 If you use a VM for development, it's already running anyways, saving cost and time.

 If you attach your own VM, you probably want to configure Conda and Docker to store environments and images on an attached data disk rather than OS disk because the OS disk is typically small.
 Additionally, AML pulls down environments in `~/.azureml`, link this directory to a data disk as well.